xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

      ![541-add-global-discount.png]({{site.baseurl}}/attachments/ref_5A6RUbG6/541-add-global-discount.png)

      {% note info %}
-     You may apply as many group discounts as you like to one product.
-The final discount calculatio will be perfromed according to the **How to handle multiple sale discounts** setting configuration.
+     You may apply as many group discounts to one product as necessary.
+The final discount calculation will be perfromed according to the **How to handle multiple sale discounts** setting configuration.
      {% endnote %}
    * Click **Update product** to sale the changes.